kazhuravlev/options-gen/README.md

 )

 func NewOptions(
-// required options. you cannot ignore or forgot them because they are
+// required options. you cannot ignore or forget them because they are
 //  arguments.
 	logger log.Logger, listenAddr string,

-// optional options. you can leave them empty or not.
+// optional: you can leave them empty or not.
 	other ...Option,
 ) {
 	// ...
 }

-// Validate will check that all options is in desired state func (o *Options) Validate() error {
+// Validate will check that all options are in desired state func (o *Options) Validate() error {
 	// ...
 }